zeekhoo-okta/okta-obo-hook/README.md

     * Click **Create Function** (let it automatically create an AMI role, or choose a pre-configured one)
     * In **Code entry type**, select **Upload a .zip file**
     * Upload the `.zip` file in the `/dist` folder generated in previous step.
-4. The Lambda uses Okta's jwt verifier library, which requires 2 variables passed into the Lambda as Environment Variables.
+4. The Lambda uses Okta's jwt verifier library, which requires 2 variables (passed into the Lambda as Environment Variables)...
 Provide values for 2 environment variables (get these from your Okta configuration):

 |Variable|Value|
 |--------|-----|